 1. Treat outdoor time with the same importance as reading, writing and math.
 To thrive, kids need to be outdoors, getting wet, mucky, sweating and having fun.

 2. Give kids the freedom to experience the outdoors in their own way.
-If you go to a wetland in spring when it’s alive, Smith says, you won’t even need to tell people why it’s so wonderful.
+If you go to a wetland in spring or summer when it’s alive, Smith says, you won’t even need to tell people why it’s so wonderful.